SoftwareEngineeringToolDemos/ICSE-2011-Covana/README.md

 Here is the link to the [Official Project Page] (http://research.csc.ncsu.edu/ase/projects/covana/)

-Original Readme os the tool:
+Original Readme of the tool:

 Covana: Precise Identification of Problems for Structural Test Generation
 ==========================================================================